zxnie/smart-contracts/README.md

 ## Getting Started
 - Dependencies are listed in pyproject.toml.
-- Main file is lib_simulation_v5.py, wrapped as object and how to use it is shown in thge main function.
+- Main file is lib_simulation_v5.py, wrapped as object and how to use it is shown in the main function.
+- The blockchain will be saved as a json file, and federated learning results and wireless results will be saved as a pkl file, an example is given.

 ## Resources
 - Blockchain code is adapted from: [section.io - How to create a blockchain in Python](https://www.section.io/engineering-education/how-to-create-a-blockchain-in-python/)